apache/dolphinscheduler/docs/en_US/EasyScheduler Proposal.md

 ## Rationale

 Many organizations (>30) (refer to [Who is using EasyScheduler](https://github.com/analysys/EasyScheduler/issues/57) ) already benefit from running EasyScheduler to make data process pipelines more easier.
 More than 100  [feature ideas](https://github.com/analysys/EasyScheduler/projects/1) come from EasyScheduler community.
-Some 3th projects also wanted to integrate with EasyScheduler through task plugin, like [Scriptis](https://github.com/WeBankFinTech/Scriptis) 、[waterdrop](https://github.com/InterestingLab/waterdrop) and so on. these will strengthen the features of EasyScheduler.
+Some 3rd-party projects also plan to integrate with EasyScheduler through task plugin, such as [Scriptis](https://github.com/WeBankFinTech/Scriptis), [waterdrop](https://github.com/InterestingLab/waterdrop).
+These will strengthen the features of EasyScheduler.

 ## Current Status

 ### Meritocracy

 EasyScheduler was incubated at Analysys in 2017 and open sourced on GitHub in March 2019.
-Once open source,We have been quickly adopted by multiple organizations，EasyScheduler has contributors and users from many companies; we have set up the PMC Team and Committer Team.
+Once open sourced, we have been quickly adopted by multiple organizations，EasyScheduler has contributors and users from many companies; we have set up the PMC Team and Committer Team.
 New contributors are guided and reviewed by existed PMC members.
 When they are ready, PMC will start a vote to promote him/her to become a member of PMC or Committer Team.
 Contributions are always welcomed and highly valued.

+(NOTE?
+Are you really having PMC team?
+Could you give me a link?
+As next section said, most developers are inside the company, then why do you have PMC and committer teams?)

 ### Community

 Now we have set development teams for EasyScheduler in Analysys, and we already have external developers who contributed the code.
 We already have a user group of more than 1,000 people.
 We hope to grow the base of contributors by inviting all those who offer contributions through The Apache Way.
 Right now, we make use of github as code hosting as well as gitter for community communication.